 Farm: I live on a 10 acre farm with a 2 ½ acre pond and a few animals.
 It is my retreat from the real world.
 Purchased in 1995.

 Office Building: My accounting practice consumes the entire office building I own.
 I pay me rent.
-For the record: my landlord is an asshole and tenant suck!
+(For the record: my landlord is a slumlord and tenant sucks!)
 Purchased in 1998.

 Tax Prep & Accounting Services, Inc.: Started in 1982 part-time, full-time in 1989, the company organized as an S-corporation in 2003.
 TPAS currently serves over 1,000 clients around the world.